-- Reduce dependence on fossil fuels used for transportation, including through the support and promotion of transportation alternatives such as public transportation, multi-modal transportation systems and safe routes to schools; - Increase funding for federal research and development of alternative sources of energy for transportation; - Pursue a national distribution system for alternative fuels for transportation use; - Offer incentives for acquisition of zeroor low- emission vehicles, such as natural gas or electric vehicles.
-Incentives should be available for cities to purchase these vehicles for use in public transportation systems and municipal fleets and to public and private entities to install electric vehicle infrastructure;
+- Reduce dependence on fossil fuels used for transportation, including through the support and promotion of transportation alternatives such as public transportation, multi-modal transportation systems and safe and connected networks for walking and bicycling to employment, education and commercial centers; - Increase funding for federal research and development of alternative sources of energy for transportation; - Pursue a national distribution system for alternative fuels for transportation use;

-- Minimize environmental harm associated with the extraction, processing, and disposal of metals used in electric vehicle batteries, and encourage development of alternatives; and - Ensure that the air quality benefits of using zero and low emission vehicles are quantified and credited toward meeting national air quality goals.
+- Encourage national standards for electric vehicle infrastructure to ensure compatibility with all brands of vehicles; - Offer incentives for acquisition of zero- or low- emission vehicles.
+Incentives should be available for cities to purchase these vehicles for use in public transportation systems, municipal fleets and school buses, and to public and private entities to install electric vehicle infrastructure; - Minimize environmental harm associated with the extraction, processing, and disposal of metals used in electric vehicle batteries, and encourage development of alternatives; and - Ensure that the air quality benefits of using zero and low emission vehicles are quantified and credited toward meeting national air quality goals.

 NLC opposes a federally mandated phase-in of a fixed number of alternative fueled vehicles for fleets, in the absence of federal funding for this purpose.
 (See also the Transportation Infrastructure and Services policy chapter).